JoinColony/colonyNetwork/docs/_Docs_GetStarted.md

 The [Glider release candidate](https://github.com/JoinColony/colonyNetwork/releases/tag/glider-rc.3) is in many ways a simpler and easier way to experiment than setting up a local development environment, and can be very useful if you're looking to just get a sense of how the colonyNetwork contracts work, or want to build extensions/integrations that remain inside the EVM.

-To connect, you'll need to know the address of the colonyNetwork (which is, in reality, the address of the `etherRouter` contract; see [The Delegate Proxy Pattern](/colonynetwork/docs-upgrade-design/) for more info).
+To connect, you'll need to know the address of the colonyNetwork (which is, in reality, the address of the `etherRouter` contract; see [upgrade design](/colonynetwork/docs-upgrade-design/) for more info).

 `ColonyNetwork`: `0x79073fc2117dD054FCEdaCad1E7018C9CbE3ec0B`